The Ultimate Guide To Shed Protection Using Shed Treatments

 Weathering can impact wood in a number of ways, some which many of us are familiar with but also in ways that are less familiar to many.
 Firstly, when wood becomes saturated with moisture, this can cause the structural integrity of the wood to deteriorate.
 This can firstly happen through shrinking and swelling, when changes in the moisture content within the wood cause movement that can lead to the timber warping in shape.
 Secondly, wood can become damaged through rotting, which is caused by a fungus that eats away at the timber, causing it to lose strength.
 This fungus requires high moisture conditions, meaning the more saturated the wood becomes and the longer the timber is exposed to the moisture, the more likely wet rot is to cause damage.

 Aside from damage to the wood, moisture also leads to discolouration and organic growth that can significantly impact the appearance of the timber.
 Organic growth such as mildew, algae and moss all thrive in high moisture environments.
 Once they take hold, it can be extremely difficult to prevent this growth and maintain the natural beauty of the wood.
 Discolouration such as 'silvering' also impacts the appearance of the wood, which is caused by UV rays that bleach the natural colour of the wood.
-If exterior wood is left untreated, this UV degradation will continue to discolour the timber over-time and contribute to it losing it's aesthetic appeal.
+If exterior wood is left untreated, this UV degradation will continue to discolour the timber over-time and contribute to it losing its aesthetic appeal.

 Treated wood vs untreated wood

-Applying a wood treatment to sheds any other other exterior wood helps to protect the timber against all of the damaging effects that weathering can have, ensuring your shed stays dry and looking at its best.
+Applying a wood treatment to sheds any other exterior wood helps to protect the timber against all of the damaging effects that weathering can have, ensuring your shed stays dry and looking at its best.
 If you do not apply a wood treatment to your shed, whether it is a new shed or one that has been exposed to weathering, you run the risk of the life span of the timber being limited, potentially leading to damage over time.

 What Shed Treatment Is Best For Protecting Sheds?